 Luckily, you can visit both Boston and London year-round.
 However, Boston is particularly lovely to visit in winter.
 Winters here are much milder than the rest of the region due to Boston’s coastal location.
 Just be sure to pack those layers!

 Lastly, while Boston is wonderful to visit all year, one weekend perhaps to avoid (unless you are participating in the related festivities) is the weekend of the Boston Marathon.
 The Marathon is an absolute blast but lodging and restaurants get booked months in advance.
 Much of the city and public transport is closed for safety reasons on the day of the race making non-Marathon tourism very challenging.

 You might also like: PRETTIEST COLLEGE CAMPUSES ACROSS AMERICA

 Contributed by Maria Haase from San Diego Explorer

 Photo by Maria Haase

 La Jolla, just north of sunny San Diego, has more in common with Italy than just the sunny weather.
 The cliffs, caves, and rugged coastline resemble the stunning coastline of the Amalfi coast in Italy.
-The weather, the landscape, the palm trees, the winding narrow streets with little shops, boutiques, and restaurants also give La Jolla this sophisticated, yet laid back Mediterranean feeling.
+The weather, the landscape, the palm trees, and the winding narrow streets with little shops, boutiques, and restaurants also give La Jolla this sophisticated, yet laid-back Mediterranean feeling.